kaitai-io/kaitai_struct_visualizer/README.md

 ## Licensing

-Kaitai Struct visualizer itself is copyright (C) 2015-2016 Kaitai Project.
+Kaitai Struct visualizer is copyright (C) 2015-2017 Kaitai Project.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by